-- (1) Alps Hockey League Player Uniforms
+(1) Alps Hockey League Player Uniforms

 Each member Club shall design and wear distinctive and contrasting uniforms for their home and road games, no parts of which shall be interchangeable.
-Any concerns regarding a player's uniform (including the goalkeeper) shall be reported to the Alps Hockey League to the Alps Hockey League Hockey Operations Department. - a) All players from each team shall be dressed uniformly with approved design and color of their jerseys, pants, socks and helmet (except of the goalkeeper, who is permitted to wear a helmet of a different color) - b) The jersey and socks must consist of a main color which will cover at least 80% of each part of the equipment excluding names and numbers.
-The shoulder cap of the jersey must either; consist of the same main color of the jersey or differentiate from the main color of the opposing teams - c) It is recommended, but not required, to have a 3rd jersey of contrasting color.
-The 3rd jersey will be required in the event 2 teams have jersey outlays close in color - d) Special occasion jerseys (i.e Halloween, Movember, etc.) are permitted as long as the outlay is sent and approved by the Alps Hockey League Management at least 30 days in advance - e) Jerseys and socks shall be of the same main color, consisting of a minimum of 80% of the main color, inclusive of advertising color - f) Jerseys must be worn outside of the pants.
+In cases where the same color is used in both jerseys, the main color used in one jersey must not exceed 10% of the color used in the other jersey.
+If a team plays with the wrong jersey color this perpetration will be punished according to the ALPS Hockey League penalty catalogue.
+Any concerns regarding a player's uniform (including the goalkeeper) shall be reported to the Alps Hockey League to the Alps Hockey League Hockey Operations Department.

+- All players from each team shall be dressed uniformly with approved design a) and color of their jerseys, pants, socks and helmet (except of the goalkeeper, who is permitted to wear a helmet of a different color) - b) The jersey and socks must consist of a main color which will cover at least 80% of each part of the equipment excluding names and numbers.
+The shoulder cap of the jersey must either; consist of the same main color of the jersey or differentiate from the main color of the opposing teams - It is recommended, but not required, to have a 3rd jersey of contrasting c) color.
+The 3rd jersey will be required in the event 2 teams have jersey outlays close in color - d) Special occasion jerseys (i.e - Halloween, Movember, etc.) are permitted as long as the outlay is sent and approved by the Alps Hockey League Management at least 30 days in advance - e) Jerseys and socks shall be of the same main color, consisting of a minimum of 80% of the main color, inclusive of advertising color - f) Jerseys must be worn outside of the pants.
 Jersey and pants must have a tied-down strapping system.